ezzabuzaid/blog/src/content/blog/gentle-introduction-to-typescript-compiler-api.md

 <figcaption><center>The compiler is a pipeline that consists of several stages, each stage takes the output of the previous stage and transforms it into something else.</center></figcaption>
 </figure>

-The following is high-level overview.
+The following is a high-level overview.

 ### Lexical Analysis

-In this stage, the compiler takes the source code and breaks it down into a series of tokens, a token is a characters or sequence of characters that can be treated as a single unit.
+In this stage, the compiler takes the source code and breaks it down into a series of tokens, a token is a character or sequence of characters that can be treated as a single unit.

 ```ts
 function IAmAwesome() {}